ForgeRock/ds-operator/README.md

 available.
 Snapshots enable the creation of a rapid point-in-time snapshot of a disk image.
 This feature may also be available in earlier verions going back to 1.17.

-The ds-operator enables the following snapshot features:
+The ds-operator enables the following auto-snapshot features:

 * The ability to initialize directory server data from a previous volume snapshot.
 This process is much faster than recovering from backup media.
 The time to clone the disk will depend on the provider,